prose/prose/CONTRIBUTING.md

 __ProTip:__ You may want to install `watch` so you can run `watch make` without needing to execute `make` on every change.

+## Code Style

+### Javascript

+We use the [Airbnb style for Javascript](https://github.com/airbnb/javascript) with a few differences:

+No aligned `=`, no aligned arguments, spaces are either indents or the 1 space between expressions.
+No hard tabs, ever.
+Javascript code should pass through [JSHint](http://www.jshint.com/) with no warnings.

+### CSS
+- Use